Khajuraho Group of Monuments: Jain temples

 The Jain temples are located on east-southeast region of Khajuraho monuments.

+The Eastern Group consists of four major Digambara Jaina temples: the ruined Ghantai Temple, the Pārśvanātha Temple, the Ādinātha Temple, and the Śāntinātha Temple, along with several smaller Jaina shrines.
+Many of these shrines were built on the foundations of earlier structures or using materials from previous temples.

+There are numerous strong indications within the architecture of the Pārśvanātha and Ādinātha Temples that they were originally constructed as Hindu temples and later converted into Jaina temples by the Jaina community.

 Chausath yogini temple features 64 yogini, while Ghantai temple features bells sculptured on its pillars.

 Architecture of the temples

 Khajuraho temples, almost all Hindu temple designs, follow a grid geometrical design called vastu-purusha-mandala.
 This design plan has three important components – Mandala means circle, Purusha is universal essence at the core of Hindu tradition, while Vastu means the dwelling structure.

 The design lays out a Hindu temple in a symmetrical, concentrically layered, self-repeating structure around the core of the temple called garbhagriya, where the abstract principle Purusha and the primary deity of the temple dwell.
 The shikhara, or spire, of the temple rises above the garbhagriya.
 This symmetry and structure in design is derived from central beliefs, myths, cardinality and mathematical principles.

 The circle of mandala circumscribe the square.
 The square is considered divine for its perfection and as a symbolic product of knowledge and human thought, while circle is considered earthly, human and observed in everyday life (moon, sun, horizon, water drop, rainbow).
 Each supports the other.
 The square is divided into perfect 64 sub-squares called padas.

 Most Khajuraho temples deploy the 8x8 (64) padas grid Manduka Vastupurushamandala, with pitha mandala the square grid incorporated in the design of the spires.
 The primary deity or lingas are located in the grid's Brahma padas.

 The architecture is symbolic and reflects the central Hindu beliefs through its form, structure, and arrangement of its parts.
 The mandapas, as well as the arts, are arranged in the Khajuraho temples in a symmetric repeating patterns, even though each image or sculpture is distinctive in its own way.
 The relative placement of the images are not random but together they express ideas, just like connected words form sentences and paragraphs to compose ideas.
 This fractal pattern that is common in Hindu temples.
 Various statues and panels have inscriptions.
 Many of the inscriptions on the temple walls are poems with double meanings, something that the complex structure of Sanskrit allows in creative compositions.